 How can I best prevent infection?

 Avoiding the following can reduce the chances of BV developing:

-- the use perfumed bubble bath, soap or vaginal deodorants.
+- Using perfumed bubble bath, soap or vaginal deodorants.

-- the use strong detergents or fabric softeners when washing your underwear or towels
+- Using strong detergents or fabric softeners when washing your underwear or towels